-Historically the company returns to the shareholder any funds surplus to TVNZ's investment and operating requirements, on or around 30 September each year.
+Historically where applicable, the company has returned to the shareholder any funds surplus to TVNZ's investment and operating requirements on or around 30 September each year.

 The company's current dividend policy is to pay 70 - 90% of the annual operating free cash flow (on average over time) as operating dividends.

-The company's dividend is reviewed annually by TVNZ's Directors who will take into account:
+The company's dividend is reviewed six monthly by TVNZ's Directors who take into account:

-- Solvency requirements of the Companies Act 1993. - Working capital requirements and the medium term capital investment programme. - Funds required for investment in new business activities. - A sustainable financial structure having regard to the risks from predicted short and medium term changes to the forecast operating environment including economic conditions, competition, changing consumer behaviour and technology developments.
+- Solvency requirements of the Companies Act 1993. - Working capital requirements and the medium-term capital investment programme. - Funds required for investment in new business activities. - A sustainable financial structure having regard to the risks from predicted short- and mediumterm changes to the forecast operating environment including economic conditions, competition, changing consumer behaviour and technology developments.